jurismarches/django-sirene/README.md

 ```
 It will import the last 'stock' file then all next 'daily' files published.

-You can populate database at a past date with `at` parameter.
+You can see further option in the command help.
 ```
-manage.py populate_sirene_database --at '2017-11-30'
+manage.py populate_sirene_database --help'
 ```

 ## Contributing

-### Build, start and attach to docker container
+### Build, start docker container

 ```
+docker-compose build
 docker-compose up -d
 docker exec -ti CONTAINER_ID bash
 ```